bitcoinj/httpseed/README.md

 * Can serve seed data using gzipped, digitally signed protocol buffers over HTTP.
 This fixes authentication, auditability, malware false positives and extensibility.
 The signature uses secp256k1.
-* Can additionally serve data in JSON, XML and HTML formats for ease of use with other tools, like web browsers.
+* Can additionally serve data in JSON, XML, HTML and comma separated text formats for ease of use with other tools, like web browsers and shell scripts.
 * Queries can be restricted using a service flags bit mask.
 * And for good measure, can also serve DNS queries too with a simple built in DNS server.
 * Crawl speed can be specified in terms of successful connects per second, rather than the crude number-of-threads